tasosalvas/spdiu/doc/configuration.md

     game: '~/games/spd'
 ```

 The `base` dir is the absolute filename (after user expansion) where the SpdIU instance is installed.
-It defaults to the detecting the location of the `tasks.py` file.
+It defaults to detecting the location of the `tasks.py` file.

+> You can set it in `spdiu.yaml`, but moving that directory will require manually editing it again, as it will override the detection that `tasks.py` does.

 Any relative path will be appended to the `base` dir, while absolute paths will be used as they are.